 In a perfect world, when you’re ready to purchase a home using your VA loan benefits your financial slate is clean.

 Our Lighthouse program can coach you through credit problems and help you achieve your dream of homeownership.
-But debt can be a different issue.
+But debt and derogatory credit can be a different issue.

 Veterans and active military members who are either delinquent or in default on a federally assisted loan cannot meet the VA’s definition of a satisfactory credit risk.
 And that means VA lenders will be forced to turn you away.

 VA lenders will run your name through a specialized database called CAIVRS, which stands for Credit Alert Interactive Voice Response System.
-The U.S. Department of Housing and Urban Development maintains this system, which includes federal tax liens and information from these governmental agencies:
+The U.S. Department of Housing and Urban Development maintains this system, which includes information from a host of governmental agencies, including: